Street Maintenance and Reconstruction Program

 In February, 2014, the City Council appointed a citizen committee to assist in exploring funding mechanisms and program options regarding a street maintenance program and to make recommendations concerning street reconstruction.
 Once a plan is in place this committee will also assist council in developing methods to educate the public and provide feedback as the process moves forward.

-Dolores Garza, Vice Chair
+Ed Komandosky, Chair Dolores Garza, Vice Chair

 On April 25, 2013, City Council approved the Phase I Street Renovation Program (link includes a map and list of streets) at a cost of $5.4 million dollars.
 This first phase will resurface all streets in the Downtown Area, resurface all other streets citywide considered Fair and bring them up to Good, and rebuild 1st Street.
 While this represents a small section of the city, it was critical to Council to get the program started as they continue to develop a plan to fund the ongoing maintenance and rebuilding of the remaining streets throughout the city.
+On April 24, 2014 council awarded the contract to Ramming Paving for this project.